na-na-hi/renget/archive/hi3quiz.md

 Trigger her Special, Predation.
 [Table of Contents](#table-of-contents)

-### Which of Reverist Calico's ATKs is unable to inflict Rime Trauma?
+### Which of Reverist Calico's attacks is unable to inflict Rime Trauma?
 > *Hint: Go to Strategy Hub to learn more!*
 **Her Combo ATK Frozen Can.**
 Her Ultimate.